 And now we can play with the methods:

-// jump to a certain item
+// jump to the item with index 2

 // if the carousel was set with `interval: false`